35mm Film - OLLIE'S CHOICE Expired Mystery Box (5 Rolls)

 5-Rolls of Expired 35mm Film

 Since its inception in 2009, The Film Photography Project has been storing a wide variety of expired films spanning three different refrigerators.
 It's time to open up the chilly vaults and offer the film to you!
-Each hand-pick box is dedicated to the memory of Ollie, the FPP Pug that passed away in 2018.
+Each hand-pick box is dedicated to the memory of Ollie - the FPP Pug.
 Back in the old days Ollie would head into the FPP Studio with Michael Raso a few times per week.

-Each box is random and I’ve done my very best to make sure there’s variety in every box.
-Can’t tell you what’s in each box but it might be a mix of BW, Color Negative and Color Slide.
-ISOs will range from Low ISO (that's under 25 iso) to 3200 iso.
+Each box has a random selection of 35mm film We've done our very best to make sure there’s variety in every box.
+Each box might be a mix of BW, Color Negative and Color Slide.
+ISOs will range from 25 to 3200 iso (and everything inbetween).
 All films are easy to process as BW, C-41 or E6.

 Tips for processing and shooting.